10up/classifai/README.md

 ##### If your credentials contain a username and password, then:
 - In the `API URL` field enter the URL
-- Enter the `username` value into the `API User field`.
+- Enter the `username` value into the `API Username`.
-- Enter the `password` into the `API key` field.
+- Enter the `password` into the `API Key` field.

 #### 3. Configure Post Types to classify and IBM Watson Features to enable under ClassifAI > Language Processing
 - Choose which public post types to classify when saved.
-- Choose whether to assign category, keyword, entity, and concept as well as the taxonomies used for each.
+- Choose whether to assign category, keyword, entity, and concept as well as the thresholds and taxonomies used for each.

-#### 4. Save Post or run WP CLI command to batch classify posts
+#### 4. Save a Post/Page/CPT or run WP CLI command to batch classify your content

 ## Set Up Image Processing (via Microsoft Azure)